JPAC Joint United Kingdom (UK) Blood Transfusion and Tissue Transplantation Services Professional Advisory Committee

 To comply with Part 2 of the Blood Safety and Quality Regulations 2005 (BSQR) every donor must:

-be provided with accurate educational materials, which are written in terms which can be understood by members of the general public (Part A 1-13)
+a) Be provided with accurate educational materials, which are written in terms which can be understood by members of the general public (Part A 1-13).

-complete a health and medical history questionnaire and undergo a personal interview performed by a health professional (defined in the BSQR as a doctor, a nurse or a donor carer) trained and qualified in the requirements of the BSQR (Part B 15)
+b) Complete a health and medical history questionnaire and undergo a personal interview performed by a health professional (defined in the BSQR as a doctor, a nurse or a donor carer) trained and qualified in the requirements of the BSQR (Part B 15).

 To comply with both the BSQR and Health and Safety Regulations no donor can be accepted if it unnecessarily puts their own safety or the safety of others at risk.